brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Eventlogs-Tools/README.md

-# 📂 Files in the Eventlogs-Tools Folder
+# 📂 Eventlogs-Tools Folder

 ## 🛠️ Prerequisites

-Before running the scripts in this folder, ensure that the **Microsoft Log Parser utility** is installed on your system.
-Additionally, to fully utilize these scripts, you must have the ability to execute PowerShell scripts `(.PS1)`, especially those that use the `Import-Module ActiveDirectory` command.
-This is particularly important on Windows 10 and 11 Workstations, which require the installation of `Remote Server Administration Tools (RSAT)`.
+Before using the scripts in this folder, make sure the **Microsoft Log Parser utility** is installed on your system.
+Additionally, to fully leverage these scripts, you must be able to run PowerShell `(.PS1)` scripts, particularly those utilizing the `Import-Module ActiveDirectory` command.
+This is especially necessary for Windows 10 and 11 workstations, which require the installation of `Remote Server Administration Tools (RSAT)`.

-Each script in this repository **features a graphical user interface** `(GUI)`, enhances user interaction, and includes functionalities for **generating operational** `.log` files and **exporting results** to `.csv` files, making server and workstation management more intuitive and user-friendly.

-## 📄 Description
+📄 Description

-This directory contains a collection of scripts designed for selecting and processing **Windows Event Log files (.evtx)**.
-These scripts focus on extracting relevant information from the logs and generating outputs in a `.CSV` file format for easy analysis.
+This directory contains a collection of scripts specifically designed to process Windows Event Log files (.evtx).
+These scripts extract relevant information from the logs and generate outputs in .CSV format for straightforward analysis.

-> **✨ All scripts in this folder are equipped with a graphical user interface (GUI), enhancing user interaction and making them more user-friendly and accessible for event log management tasks.**
+> Each script features a graphical user interface (GUI) to enhance user interaction.
+Additionally, they offer functionalities for generating .log files and exporting results to .csv files, making the management of servers and workstations more intuitive and efficient.

 ### 📜 Script Descriptions (Alphabetically Ordered)